-Bay Cliff began as a dream… a dream of two ladies who saw the needs of children during the desperate times of America’s Great Depression.
-One lady was Dr. Goldie Corneliuson, a field physician for The Children’s Fund of Michigan (forerunner to the Public Health Department).
+Bay Cliff began as a dream… a dream of two women who saw the needs of children during the desperate times of America’s Great Depression.
+One of those women was Dr. Goldie Corneliuson, a field physician for The Children’s Fund of Michigan (forerunner to the Public Health Department).
 The other was Elba Morse, a nurse supervisor of the Northern Michigan Children’s Clinic in Marquette (present day site of Marquette General Hospital).
-The two health professionals traveled throughout Michigan’s Upper Peninsula caring for children who were malnourished and underweight due to the impoverished conditions of the times.
-They taught the ways of good nutrition to mothers and brought much needed health care to the children.
+The two health professionals traveled throughout Michigan’s Upper Peninsula, caring for children who were malnourished and underweight due to the impoverished conditions of the times.
+They taught the ways of good nutrition to families and brought much needed health care to the children.
 Their efforts were well received, but they continued to see the effects of poor nutrition on children’s health.
-The two ladies often talked about how ideal it would be to bring the children to an outdoors location where they would be given three square meals a day, enjoy fresh air and sunshine, and be involved in camping experiences.
-What a difference it could make in the lives of children!
+The two ladies often talked about how ideal it would be to bring the children to a central location where they would be given three square meals a day, enjoy fresh air and sunshine, and be involved in camping experiences.
+What a difference it could make!
 As the dream began to take shape, they knew it would require a special place.

 That special place came in the form of an abandoned dairy farm located 27 miles northwest of Marquette, Michigan in the village of Big Bay.
-What began as a home in 1913 for Jay Brunswick Deutsch, a mill manager for the Brunswick-Balke Collender Lumber Company, became a full-fledged dairy farm by 1917 known as Baycliffs.
-Deutsch built a huge three-story farm house which was quickly dubbed as the “Big House” by the folks in Big Bay.
+What began as a home in 1913 for Jay Brunswick Deutsch – a mill manager for the Brunswick-Balke Collender Lumber Company – became a full-fledged dairy farm by 1917 known as Baycliffs.
+Deutsch built a large three-story home which was quickly dubbed as the “Big House” by the folks in Big Bay.
 Deutsch eventually moved on, giving his sister and her husband, Edna and Charles Corsant, the care of the farm.
-They used a combination of their first names to change the name to Chedna Farms.
+They used a combination of their first names to create Chedna Farms.
 The farm prospered for a decade and then went broke in 1930 as the economy of the nation slipped into the Great Depression.
 The farm was placed on the market for sale, and it wasn’t long before Elba Morse found out about it.

 Polio was eventually conquered in 1956, but children everywhere have always faced physical challenges either at birth or through their development.
 Bay Cliff opened its gate to children with diabetes in 1938, to children with cardiac difficulties in 1943, to children with speech and language impairments in 1944.
 Occupational therapy was added to the list in 1948.
 Funding for the program has always been through the contributions from the general public; including service clubs, fraternal organizations, businesses, foundations, industry, and public spirited individuals.